trabianmatt/central-ledger/TransferGuide.md

 ```

 ## Step 2: Preparing a transfer
 Now that you have two accounts created, a transfer can be prepared.
 For this transfer, you will be debiting 100 from **dfsp1** and crediting it to **dfsp2**.
 There are quite a few optional fields that can be passed on a transfer prepare call.
 For now, you can stick to the minimum.
-A more in depth explanation can be found in the [endpoint documentation.](central-ledger-documentation.md)
+A more in depth explanation can be found in the [API documentation.](API.md)

 #### Request
 ```